 Health Savings Account

-The Maroon Savings Choice medical plan will include a Health Savings Account (HSA) administered by HSA Bank, a division of Webster Bank, an FDIC-insured institution.
+The Maroon Savings Choice medical plan includes a Health Savings Account (HSA) administered by HSA Bank, a division of Webster Bank, an FDIC-insured institution.
 You can use this account to pay for qualified health expenses, including deductibles, coinsurance, dental, vision, and prescription drug expenses.
 Since the HSA is a bank account that you own, you will be issued a debit card.
 As the account holder, you will be responsible for all banking fees such as replacement of a debit card or ordering checks.
 You can use your debit card or check to directly pay providers for your eligible out-of-pocket health expenses.

 Any unused funds will roll over, allowing you to build tax-free savings for future health care needs, including medical expenses during retirement years.
 You can also grow your HSA savings through TD Ameritrade and Devenir self-directed investment options (through HSA Bank's internet banking).
 There is a $1,000 minimum requirement to open a self-directed investment account with your HSA funds.